nickanderson/CFEngine-3-by-example-vagrant/README.md

    workflow and is intended to familarize you with hands off administration.

+2. Run `vagrant up` and in a few minutes you will have a hub and a client bootstrapped.

+3. Clone the masterfiles.git repository so you can start writing policy!

+    git clone masterfiles.git

 ### Special Note ###
 The CFEngine Provisioner plugin is still in active developemnt, things may be changing.
 This Vagrantfile was tested against [cfengine/vagrant-cfengine-provisioner@0981c5ed95](https://github.com/cfengine/vagrant-cfengine-provisioner/commit/0981c5ed95c3a3b413304a9e7d93dbc25ce17d41)